 - Time to fill open requisitions

-- Cost per hire – including costs from recruiters, job advertising, talent management systems and the cost of having senior leaders interview candidates
+- Cost per hire – including costs from recruiters, job advertising, talent management systems and the cost of senior leaders interviewing candidates

 - Number of candidates/interviews per hire

 - Worker productivity

 - Worker quality

 - Average performance rating

 These are typically gathered and tracked by marketing or customer experience (CX) teams.
 A centralised, combined database of HR and CX data is integral to analysing and tracking the impact your team has on the metrics that define the outcomes of your HR work.

 Because employee experience affects customer experience, customer-based metrics are strongly connected to your employees’ actions.

 Both the key customer metrics and workplace monitoring metrics above are strongly influenced by voice of the employee data.
 When you are running a combined data analysis it’s important to explore how changes in voice of the employee data influence key customer metrics, workplace monitoring metrics and organisational performance metrics.

 Typically, marketing or customer experience teams gather and track this information, and by collaborating with those teams you can create a centralised and combined database of HR processes and customer data.
 When you analyse and track the impact your team has on these metrics, you’ll be able to further define and refine your outcomes and deliver the most business benefit.